An Occupational Therapist’s Role as a Diabetes Educator

 Additional Helpful Resources

 Currently, occupational therapists that want to provide correct diabetes information need to look to the field of diabetes education or fellow occupational therapy practitioners who have become diabetes educators.
-There are many books available that can provide baseline knowledge about diabetes and its’ treatment.
+There are many books and educational websites available that can provide baseline knowledge about diabetes and it’s treatment.

-The most comprehensive publication is the diabetes educators desk reference, “The Art and Science of Diabetes Self-Management,” recently updated in 2017.
-Occupational Therapists can and should play a critical part in this role.
+The most comprehensive publication is the diabetes educators desk reference, “The Art and Science of Diabetes Self-Management,” most recently updated in 2019.
+Occupational Therapists can and should play a critical part in this important role.

 A good first step when deciding about becoming a Diabetes Educator is to seek permission from your local diabetes center to attend and observe the 10-hour group sessions they provide clients that are funded by insurance.